tpm2-software/tpm2-tools/man/tpm2_pcrlist.1.md

 outputs all pcrs and their hash banks.
 One can use either the **-g** or **-L** mutually exclusive options to filter the output.

-Output is writtien in a YAML format to stdout, with each algorithm followed by a PCR index and its value.
+Output is written in a YAML format to stdout, with each algorithm followed by a PCR index and its value.
 As a simple example assume just sha1 and sha256 support and only 1 PCR.
 The output would be:
 ```